DhavalBaldhaa/AndroidFilePicker/README.md

-<h1 align="center">MediaFilePicker</h1>
+<h1 align="center">AndroidFilePicker</h1>
 <p align="center">
   <a href="https://jitpack.io/#dhaval-baldha1812/mediafilepicker"> <img src="https://jitpack.io/v/dhaval-baldha1812/mediafilepicker/month.svg" /></a>
   <a href="https://jitpack.io/#dhaval-baldha1812/mediafilepicker"> <img src="https://jitpack.io/v/dhaval-baldha1812/mediafilepicker.svg" /></a>
 </p>

-MediaFilePicker is android library which will help you to pick any type of media file in your application.
+AndroidFilePicker is android library which will help you to pick any type of media file in your application.
 No need to manage any kind of extra permission or result method override.
-Just create library class instance and use it or also medify ui as your requirement.
+Just create library class instance and use it or also modify ui as your requirement.

 <img src="https://github.com/DhavalBaldhaa/MediaFilePicker/blob/master/app/screenshots/img1.png" alt="screenshot" width="200" height="400">